 When I am trying to gauge the strength of a poem—or a sequence of words that calls itself such—I sometimes try a simple test.
 Remove all its line breaks and other typographical devices, and see how it reads when formatted as prose.
 I find this sobering in assessing my own efforts, and revealing when applied to poetry in general.

 Our usual way of presenting poems on the page has two functions.
 The first is to accentuate, to smooth acceptance of, the beauties already evident in a prose arrangement.
 Some imagistic work is so dense that the reader needs a little pause, a catching of the breath, to appreciate it.
-Empirically, it seems that three or four meaty words—nouns, verbs, or modifiers that require a little brain action to assimilate—are about enough for a single line.
+Empirically, it seems that three or four meaty words—nouns, verbs, or modifiers that require a bit of brain action to assimilate—are about enough for a single line.
 Line breaks also help forms emerge from the background, and allow for playful variants like severe enjambement (such as breaking a single word between two lines, in the manner of e. e. cummings).

 But the more common function of line breaks, in today’s poetry, is simply advertisement.
 It is to place the words in a kind of frame or on a kind of pedestal.
 It is to stake a claim.
 This is important!
 This is deep!
 This merits leisurely attention!
 The claim may or may not be justified.
 Yet we have hypnotized ourselves into a kind of rapt acceptance of anything written in lines.
-My trip to the grocery store gets an attentive audience if I have told it with line-breaks (or read it aloud, with expressive pauses, to a familiar type of hyper-supportive crowd).
+My political discontent or trip to the grocery store gets an attentive audience if I have told it with line-breaks (or read it aloud, with expressive pauses, to a familiar type of hyper-supportive crowd).

 Try the deflation test on any of a thousand poems in major journals, and ask yourself just how much survives.
 Or apply it to some lines considered classic.
 Is there really much going on with certain famous verses by William Carlos Williams?
 Do we really care that much about Williams’s red wheelbarrow or refrigerated plums?
 I don’t, no matter how many anthologists tell me I should.